haomingsama/PUI2018_hy1528/HW11_hy1528/README.md

 ## Assignment 1

 ## Assignment 2

+#### As for the two review I received both pointing out the problem in my first plot.
+I would only show the modicaton of the first plot in the markdown file.
+I also upload another original markdown file for your reference.

 **The review I received from jl9489 :**

 "I just have one question: for Figure 1, I'm assuming that each dot represents a different school district.
 However, for the other figures (Figure 2-5), **the school districts are not as clear.**